ankit8131/Technovation/README.md

 # Technovation
-Official website of annual techfest of department of Information technology
+Official website of annual techfest of department of Information technology of Heritage institute of technology.